-Do you have any patents, whether planned, pending or issued, broadly relevant to the work?
-Yes \checkmark No -- -- ----- -------------- ----
+Do you have any patents, whether planned, pending of issued, broadly relevant to the work? res v no ents, whether planned, pending or issued, broadly relevant to the wo k?
+Yes 🖌 No --- -- ---------- ----

 Are there other relationships or activities that readers could perceive to have influenced, or that give the appearance of potentially influencing, what you wrote in the submitted work?